 The fund is sponsored by Invesco.
-It has amassed assets over $240.03 M, making it one of the average sized ETFs attempting to match the Large Cap Growth segment of the US equity market.
+It has amassed assets over $271.25 million, making it one of the average sized ETFs attempting to match the Large Cap Growth segment of the US equity market.

 Why Large Cap Growth

 Growth stocks have higher than average sales and earnings growth rates.
 While these are expected to grow faster than the broader market, they also have higher valuations.
 Something to keep in mind is the higher level of volatility that is affiliated with growth stocks.
-Compared to value stocks, growth stocks are a safer bet in a strong bull market, but don't perform as strongly in almost all other financial environments.
+They are likely to outperform value stocks in strong bull markets but over the longer-term, value stocks have delivered better returns than growth stocks in almost all markets.

 Expense ratios are an important factor in the return of an ETF and in the long term, cheaper funds can significantly outperform their more expensive counterparts, other things remaining the same.